 Years of historic appreciation have worked well for investors.
 The equity from homes purchased just a few short years ago has most likely made the majority of investments worthwhile.
-However, the Oregon real estate market (much like everywhere else), is getting to a tipping point.
+However, the Oregon real estate market (much like everywhere else) is getting to a tipping point.
 Homes have increased in value so much that attractive profit margins are growing harder to come by.

 Outside of acquiring a foreclosure, homes are growing too expensive to flip.
-That's not to say Oregon real estate investors can't continue to flip homes (the absolutely can), but rather that the new housing market created by the pandemic is more suited for long-term investors.
+That's not to say Oregon real estate investors can't continue to flip homes (they absolutely can), but rather that the new housing market created by the pandemic is more suited for long-term investors.
 In particular, today's most prominent indicators appear to lean heavily in favor of rental property owners.

 Investors are lucky to have several viable exit strategies at their disposal, but none appear more attractive than building a proper rental property portfolio in the wake of the pandemic.
-Too many important market indicators are pointing towards becoming a buy-and-hold investor in Oregon to ignore.
+Too many important market indicators are pointing toward becoming a buy-and-hold investor in Oregon to ignore.